 i.
 It was good that Jacob saw God’s presence and protection in all this.
 Unfortunately, nowhere did Jacob claim God as his own; he referred to God as the Fear of his father Isaac and the God of his grandfather Abraham.

 1. (43-50) Jacob and Laban make a covenant.

 a.
 All that you see is mine: Laban boldly said that everything Jacob had actually belonged to him.
-Yet, in a supposed gesture of generosity, he said to Jacob: “It is mine, but Jacob, out of the generosity of my heart, I’ll let you have it.”
+Yet in a supposed act of generosity, he said to Jacob, “It is mine but, out of the kindness of my heart, I’ll let you have it.”

 2. (51-55) A pillar of separation and a parting of their ways.

 Then Laban said to Jacob, “Here is this heap and here is this pillar, which I have placed between you and me.
 This heap is a witness, and this pillar is a witness, that I will not pass beyond this heap to you, and you will not pass beyond this heap and this pillar to me, for harm.
 The God of Abraham, the God of Nahor, and the God of their father judge between us.”
 And Jacob swore by the Fear of his father Isaac.
 Then Jacob offered a sacrifice on the mountain, and called his brethren to eat bread.
 And they ate bread and stayed all night on the mountain.
 And early in the morning Laban arose, and kissed his sons and daughters and blessed them.
 Then Laban departed and returned to his place.

 a.
 I will not pass beyond this heap to you: The best solution for Jacob’s in-law problems was for him to separate from Laban.
 Therefore they set up a pillar to be a barrier between them.